SKGleba/psp2sdboot/README.md

 The result is a consistent BootROM code execution of a arbitrary code blob loaded from an unauthenticated MMC/SD storage inside the GameCard slot.
 #### BootROM RPC
 With psp2sdboot, the default code blob is [bob](https://github.com/SKGleba/bob), it starts an RPC server that can be used for research or executing additional specialized payloads with functionality such as key retrieval, data dumping, unbricking and more.
-<br><br>
-## Requirements
-psp2sdboot requires a compatible Playstation Vita/TV model, a [syscon JIG](https://github.com/SKGleba/bert), an SD2Vita adapter with a microsd card, a configurable pulse generator, a fast switching logic-level MOSFET, and a bunch of wires.
 #### Supported units
  - DEM-3000 : **only IRT-002**
    - Due to an unknown JIG interface-enable procedure on IRT-001 / "slideys"